wonkodv/hanstool/README.md

 *   Script loader, which executes python scripts in which you define commands.
 *   One global Namespace in which the scripts and commands are exected in, for less typing
 *   Completion for Commands, their arguments, and simple python statements
-*   Various User Interfaces They ask the user for input, offer completion and offer a few functions to the commands.
+*   Frontends: They ask the user for input, offer completion and offer a few functions to the commands.
     *   CLI: This one is really almost a shell
     *   A little Window